c0ded00d1e12/ecen224/_labs/image.md

 These images are the answer to your function!
 If you have done it correctly, your output should look exactly like whats above.

-### OR Blur
+### OR Filter

 This function will be the culmination of your data manipulation knowledge that you have learned up until now.
-In this function you will take each color channel value and bitwise OR it with the value directly above and below it.
+In this function you will take each color value of a pixel and bitwise OR it with the pixel color value directly above and below it.
+Remember, while visually the pixels are above and below each other, they are actually stored in a long array.
+As part of this lab, you must figure out how to access the vertically adjacent pixels in the one dimensional array.

 Make sure to use the `pxl_data_cpy` list as your values that you are changing inside of your `pxl_data` list.
 If you use the `pxl_data` as your reference data, you will have compounding effects that will cause the image to be indistinguishable.
 This is not correct.

 ## Submission

 - Answer the questions in the `README.md`.

+- To pass off to a TA, you must show your "or filtered" image (or_filter.bmp) and explain what is causing the image's visual behavior.

-- To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Commiting and Pushing Files** and **Tagging Submissions** section.
+- To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Commiting and Pushing Files** section.

 ## Explore More!